Calendar billing

 - Use one payment method — since the invoice merges all charges, it must be paid with a single method

-- Use the same collection method — all subscriptions must be either manual or automatic billing.
-Subscriptions with different methods will be invoiced separately
+- Use the same collection method — all subscriptions must use either manual or automatic billing; mixed methods result in separate invoices

 - Follow a supported billing cadence — monthly (minimum 30 days), quarterly, or annual